him15/Browser_Excel_Clone/readme.md

                 In case of B1 if we directly change the value so it should not pass to its children.

             LOGIC TO BE IMPLEMENTED IN CASE 3 :
-                * if Formulla is present and we change the value then  clear the formulla\
+                * if Formulla is present and we change the value then  clear the formulla

-                .
                 * remove yourself from your parents array children.